Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ### Organization vs Team vs Project

 In Slingshot, people can join an organization, one or more teams, and also one or more projects.
-The purpose of having an organization team is for company leaders to have the ability to communicate key goals, metrics, strategies, and important announcements throughout their organization.
+The purpose of having an Organization team is for company leaders to have the ability to communicate key goals, metrics, strategies, and important announcements throughout their organization.

-**The organization team** is named after your organization (e.g. your company's name).
-Members need to log in with their organization’s email to be associated with the organization team.
+**The Organization team** is named after your organization (e.g. your company's name).
+Members need to log in with their organization’s email to be associated with the Organization team.
+Team members can share _Discussions_, _Content_ and _Dashboards_ with each other.

+ > (new UI) replace with a similar screenshot
 <img src="../images/main-organization-team.png" alt="An Organization team" width="100%"/>

 **Teams** can be associated with the organization team or not.
 They can include members from within and out of the main organization team.
 Team members share not only *Content*, *Dashboards*, and *Discussions*, but also *Projects* and *Tasks*.